stdevPavelmc/FAASGS/README.md

 - Login in your into SBC and clone this repository `git clone https://github.com/stdevPavelmc/FAASGS`.
 - Change to the created folder `cd FAASGS`.
-- Run install script `make install`.
+- Run install script `sudo make install`.
 - Configure your local data (see [Configuring](#configuring) below)
-- Execute it by hand to check if all works `sats.sh`.
+- Execute it by hand to check if all works `sudo ./sats.sh`.
   -  Go to your IP address and check if there is any 'next pass' scheduled.
 - If all gone ok, run the schedule script to make it run for good `make permanent`